“We Deserve a Future”

 - We have collaborated with GreenFaith and Interfaith Power & Light on an interfaith statement in support of the strike.
 Hundreds of religious, spiritual and moral leaders have already signed.
 Add your name here and share with your networks.

-- “Join” at the Global Strikes site (you may be directed to your in-country site)
+- “Join” at the Friday’s for Future site (you may be directed to your in-country site)

 - Find a Strike near you and RSVP to that event

-- If you are an adult, be sure to check out this resource, “How to Stand with Young Climate Strikers” so that we can all ensure that youth voices continue to be the center of our collective attention.
+- Get trained up with resources here.
+If you are an adult, be sure to check out this resource, “How to Stand with Young Climate Strikers” so that we can all ensure that youth voices continue to be the center of our collective attention.

-- Join a gathering of Buddhist/Mindfulness Contingents within Climate Strike Event
+- Join or create a gathering of Buddhist/Mindfulness Contingents within Climate Strike Event

 Spread the Word